CS6620-S21/Distributed-File-Systems-Reliability/README.md

 unneeded VMs, and repeat.

 ## 3. Users/Personas Of The Project:
-- Admins and file system developers of projects or which are either forked or a variants of the MooseFS Distributed filesystem can consider the approach taken and generalize and automate reliability tasks by implementing an automation framework which will enable them to improve upon the reliability of their implementation.
+- Admins and file system developers of projects which are either forked or a variants of the MooseFS Distributed filesystem, can consider the approach taken and generalize and automate reliability tasks by implementing an automation framework which will enable them to improve upon the reliability of their implementation.
 For example admins of LizardFS.
 - Production engineers who want to assess the reliability of a the related distributed file Systems by following the methodologies adopted here.